kmcd39/divDat/README.md

 ## To generate
 The data is too large to download and install from github, but most layers are generated just from the tigris library.
 Scripts in the data-raw folder can generate for these ones.

+This is foremost a convenience library; may upload a .zip somewhere with built package at some point.